wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.5 =

+Added a "Social Desc" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with the Facebook / Open Graph description.

 = 8.4.3 =

 Added support for WordPress SEO title and description meta in taxonomy and user admin pages (Pro version).